jccrosby/smart-ai-adoption/slides.md

 </div>

 <!--
-# AI for Teams - Smart Adoption Not Blind FOMO
--->
+- John Crosby, Principal Engineer in Client Engineering at MLB -->

 ---
-layout: cover
+layout: image-center
-background: /images/smart-vs-fomo-chatgpt.png
+image: /images/smart-vs-fomo-chatgpt.png
+imageWidth: 512
+imageHeight: 341
 ---

-# AI won’t take your job — someone using it smarter will.
+# AI won’t take your job

+## Someone who knows how to use it will.

 <!--
 - Hook: “AI won’t take your job — someone using it smarter will.”